 Small initiatives like these go a long way to making your employees feel well inside and out, and your remote workers engaged.

 3. Support remote working in your company communications

-Usually, remote working is introduced during company changes (e.g. when a company relocates) or when employee circumstances change (e.g. with long-term health conditions).
+Usually, working remotely is introduced during company changes (e.g. when a company relocates) or when employee circumstances change (e.g. with long-term health conditions).
 The change management for these events is already existing and well-established in company policy.

-However, in recent times, the pandemic has helped the uptake of remote working.
+However, in recent times, the pandemic has helped the uptake of remote work.
 In this unprecedented situation, remote working has been quickly rolled out and difficult situations are dealt with on a case-by-case basis.

 Whatever the reason, the company can help employees adapt to remote working faster by supporting remote working practices in their communication strategy.
 This can include:

 - Using your internal company newsletter to focus on company good news and growth, despite turbulent times, to engage remote employees and make them feel part of the success.

 - Updating internal workplace policies to include rules and information on flexible and remote work, to establish fair and consistent operating procedures.

 - Managers can provide written email confirmation of weekly tasks or upcoming deadlines, so that there is clarity, for their remote team members.